Royalty Free Music FAQs

 Can I have the song in an uncompressed format?

-I'm not sure why you're asking, as the mp3 files available for free are 320kbps, and are more than good enough for most applications.
-I suppose you might want to include the songs on a CD though, so I've made the uncompressed files available for the low low price of $5 per track.
+I've made uncompressed files (16bit WAVs) available for the low low price of $5 per track.
 You'll find links below the song's description.
 WAVs are big ole files, so I have to charge a bit to cover the cost of hosting them.

-Some songs have extra goodies included when you buy the uncompressed file, such as alternative version, and individual stems (instruments on their own track) so that you can make your own mixes.
+Some songs have extra goodies included when you buy the uncompressed file, such as alternative versions, and individual stems (instruments on their own track) so that you can make your own mixes.

 Did you really compose all of these tracks?

 Why are you giving them away for free?

 Because I love making music, and I love people hearing my music!
 I've also benefited a lot from other people's hard work that they've freely shared.
 The least I can do is share some of my own work too.
 I know how difficult it is when you're starting out creating content, so giving away free resources is essential to getting fresh talent the tools they need to get out there.